drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/by_functional_gp_f5.png){: loading=lazy }
 ### Protecting Groups

-The design of a synthetic pathway often requires a reaction to be carried out at a certain center of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/protecting-groups-73620560'><i class='fa fa-play' aria-hidden='true'></i></button>The design of a synthetic pathway often requires a reaction to be carried out at a certain center of the molecule.
 However, another center may interfere and undergo a similar undesired reaction.
 The synthetic medicinal chemist must find a way to protect the one center and allow the reaction to occur at the other one.
 For example if the dipeptide Phe-Gly is needed, it can be prepared by the condensation of the two amino-acids Phe and Gly; however if these amino-acids are not properly protected, the reaction can produce a mixture of the Phe-Gly, Phe-Phe, Gly-Phe and Gly-Gly dipeptides.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protecting.png){: loading=lazy }
 #### Protecting Reactive Centers

-Protecting groups are necessary to protect a reactive center that at a certain step should not be modified.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/protecting-reactive-centers-4c9c70a0'><i class='fa fa-play' aria-hidden='true'></i></button>Protecting groups are necessary to protect a reactive center that at a certain step should not be modified.
 Their role is to mask the particular center in order to allow a transformation to be carried out elsewhere in a molecule.
 In our example, the Phe-Gly dipeptide can be obtained quantitatively, by protecting the amino of the phenylalanine (N-protection) and the carboxyl of the glycine (O-protection).
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/protect2.png){: loading=lazy }
 #### Requirements for Protecting Groups

-The protecting groups must have the following requirements: (a) easy to attach to the appropriate functional group; (b) form a stable structure that is not affected by the reaction conditions and reagents; (c) easy to remove once it is not required; (d) can be converted into another structure as part of the synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/requirements-for-protecting-groups-2b9b55ba'><i class='fa fa-play' aria-hidden='true'></i></button>The protecting groups must have the following requirements: (a) easy to attach to the appropriate functional group; (b) form a stable structure that is not affected by the reaction conditions and reagents; (c) easy to remove once it is not required; (d) can be converted into another structure as part of the synthesis.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/requi_protecting.png){: loading=lazy }
 #### Protection and Deprotection of Amino Acids

-Amino groups are normally protected by converting them to amides whereas carboxyl groups are converted to esters.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/protection-deprotection-amino-acids-f4da5486'><i class='fa fa-play' aria-hidden='true'></i></button>Amino groups are normally protected by converting them to amides whereas carboxyl groups are converted to esters.
 Examples of amino protecting groups are benzyloxycarbonyl (abbreviated as Z or Cbz) and tert-butyloxycarbonyl (Boc) that are introduced using the chloride.
 When needed, the protecting group can be easily removed: Cbz can be removed with catalytic hydrogenolysis under very mild conditions or HBr in acetic acid; and Boc can be removed with trifluoroacetic acid in methylene chloride or HBr in acetic acid.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer